ProfessionalCSharp/ProfessionalCSharp6/BookUpdates.md

 Page 370, the text before the summary:
 `Expression<Func<TSource, bool>gt;` should be `Expression<Func<TSource, bool>>`

+## Chapter 15 - Asynchronous Programming

+Page 400, the API for Bing Search is only available until Dec-2016.
+Source code is updated for Bing API v5.
+See [Issue #25](https://github.com/ProfessionalCSharp/ProfessionalCSharp6/issues/25 "Issue 25")

 ## Chapter 16 - Reflection, Metadata, and Dynamic Programming

 Page 435 - You don't need to configure the project properties to produce outputs on build.
 Outputs on build are done with .NET Core projects.